Boston University: Mathematics and sciences

-Among the most famous of Boston University scientists is Alexander Graham Bell, an inventor of the telephone who conducted many of his experiments on the BU campus when he was professor of Vocal Physiology and Elocution.
+Affiliates of Boston University have won seven Nobel Prizes.
+Alexander Graham Bell, inventor of the telephone, conducted many of his experiments on the BU campus when he was professor of Vocal Physiology and Elocution.
 In Boston, Bell was "swept up" by the excitement engendered by the many scientists and inventors residing in the city.
 In 1875, the university gave Bell a year's salary advance to allow him to pursue his research.
 The following year, he invented the telephone in a Boston University laboratory.
 In the twenty-first century, the university has become a pioneering center for synthetic biology thanks to the work of James Collins.
 Collins and co-workers also discovered that sublethal levels of antibiotics activate mutagenesis by stimulating the production of reactive oxygen species, leading to multidrug resistance.
 This discovery has important implications for the widespread use and misuse of antibiotics.

-Dr. Christopher Chen, an interdisciplinary researcher whose work involves engineering, medicine, and biology, joined BU in 2013.
+Christopher Chen, an interdisciplinary researcher whose work involves engineering, medicine, and biology, joined BU in 2013.
 Chen directs the Biological Design Center at the Rajen Kilachand Center for Integrated Life Sciences & Engineering.
 His research focuses on tissue engineering and regenerative medicine.

 Other notable Boston University scientists include Sheldon Glashow, winner of the 1979 Nobel Prize in Physics, Daniel Tsui, winner of the 1998 Nobel Prize in Physics, and Osamu Shimomura, winner of the 2008 Nobel Prize in Chemistry.

-Humanities, music, and art

-Numerous actors trained at Boston University, including Faye Dunaway, Alfre Woodard, Russell Hornsby, Jason Alexander, Ginnifer Goodwin, Marisa Tomei, Emily Deschanel, Marc Maron, Viola Léger, Julianne Moore, Uzo Aduba, Paul Michael Glaser, Michael Chiklis, Sarah Chase, and Geena Davis.
-Notable musicians include Taiwanese composer Wen-Pin Hope Lee, rapper Aesop Rock and Russian-American Violinist Yevgeny Kutik.
-Folk singer Joan Baez attended BU for several months before dropping out to concentrate on her musical career.

-Law

-David A Rose (judge), noted judge in Boston, Associate Justice 1972–1976, Recalled retired justice 1978–1985, who headed Rights Panel.